PavolVychovaly/cryptocurrencywallet/README.md

 REST API `https://min-api.cryptocompare.com/documentation` is used for obtaining the prices and available symbols of currencies.

+Prices in JSON response are configurable via property `price.list` in `application.properties` file.

 ## Install

     mvn clean install -DskipTests=true